-Kappa becomes interesting where a team is tired of paying for duplicate batch and speed layers and is willing to make the immutable log the center of the architecture.
+Kappa becomes interesting when a team is tired of paying for duplicate batch and speed paths and is willing to make the event log the center of the architecture.

-In practice, this chapter helps decide when a stream-only model truly simplifies the system and when replay, retention, and durable-log requirements cost more than the simplification is worth.
+In practice, this chapter helps decide when one streaming path truly simplifies the system and when historical replay, retention, and durable-log requirements cost more than the simplification is worth.

-In interviews and architecture reviews, it is especially useful when you need to explain why the batch layer was removed, which complexity disappeared, and which new demands on log storage, backfill, and materialized views appeared instead.
+In interviews and architecture reviews, it is especially useful when you need to explain why the batch layer was removed, which complexity disappeared, and which new requirements around log storage, backfill, and materialized views appeared instead.

 Practical value of this chapter